Cu1us/cu1us.github.io/games/anchorslament.markdown

 Then, when the fish enters combat, it tells each of its ActionInstances to *instantiate* its FishAction, **apply the field overrides using reflection**, and return the new instantiated FishAction.

 Instantiating a ScriptableObject at runtime creates a temporary instance that can be accessed like any other.
-They should, however, be Destroy()ed once no longer needed (in this case is when combat is over).
+They should, however, be Destroy():ed once no longer needed (in this case when combat is over).
 {:.warning}

 This way, in combat, each fish's FishActions are unique instances that **belong to that fish only**.
 All values on that FishAction can be edited freely without affecting any other fish, allowing them to store data between activations, *per-fish*, which is incredibly useful for more complicated actions.